General Course Information

 1.2 Course description

 This seminar course is designed to examine law and development in China from comparative and interdisciplinary perspectives.
-It will cover a series of topics including development experience and lessons, informal and formal institutions, property rights protection and contract enforcement, law and financial development, rule of law, democracy and development, open access orders and interconnected institutions, the capability approach, development in East Asia, and culture and development.
+It will cover a series of topics including development experience and lessons, informal and formal institutions, property rights protection and contract enforcement, law and financial development, rule of law, democracy and development, open access orders and interconnected institutions, the capability approach, development in East Asia, and geography, culture and development.
 Readings will be drawn from legal and social science literature, including but not limited to works from law, economics, and political science.
 The course consists of theories as well as practice and has a significant research component.

 1.3 Course teachers